bhutuklearning/Firstrepo-Js/README.md

 23rd of September, I am starting project video of JS from Hitesh Choudhary playlists.
 This video is 35/50 of the playlist.
 Important Websites to pay attention:-
 1) codesandbox.io
 2) stackblitz.com
+Now After completing the project video on 23rd September evening, I will start learning events which is 36/50 video of the Playlist.